Why Your Environment Shapes Your Goals

 Creating a supportive environment doesn't require a complete home makeover.

-A single corner can become a reading space.
+A quiet corner becomes a reading space.

 But meaningful spaces are rarely created all at once.